-By Michael Toedt, Managing Partner and CEO at TS&C GmbH
+By Michael Toedt, Managing Director at Dailypoint Gmbh

 One month ago, it went into effect: the much-discussed and dreaded GDPR.
 The hectic pace of the last few months has led to a flood of consent emails, the shutdown of entire systems and the loss of millions of advertising contacts.
 So far, however, there has been no big bang and no major legal issues.
 The warnings of an upcoming doomsday have not come true.
 But is this just the calm before the storm?
 Time will only tell.

 This is because, among other things, all people (including hotel guests, if we look at the hospitality industry specifically) in the EU have comprehensive rights to their personal data, including the right to request their data, correct it, delete it, and transfer it to another provider.
 All this must have been guaranteed by the 25th of May.